 So if you’re struggling with your girlfriend’s past relationships/sexual history I can relate.

-If you feel like I used to feel, and are dealing with constant, intrusive painful thoughts and/or “mental movies” about your girlfriend’s past, you’re probably suffering from something called retroactive jealousy.
+If you feel like I used to feel.
+And, are dealing with constant, intrusive painful thoughts and/or “mental movies” about your girlfriend’s past.
+You’re probably suffering from something called retroactive jealousy.
+When I was jealous of my girlfriend’s past, it used to feel like nothing would help, that I was doomed to feel this way forever.

 Retroactive jealousy can be an extremely painful experience, but here’s the good news: it is absolutely possible to overcome.